Integrity

 These times call on every one of us to stiffen our backbones, to stand tall, willing to accept the consequences of speaking truth to power; to stand up when we or others are cruelly pushed down; to have the backs of those abused by those who would steal everything from us; to stop the evil ones who oppose liberty and justice for all so that we truly can be the land of the free, the home of the brave.

 These times call for courage.
 And the beauty of you showing your courage is that it is contagious.
-Just by standing up for what is right you will inspire others to call on their courage and they will call on still others.
+Just by standing up for what is right you will inspire others to call on their courage and they will inspire still others.
 Stand strong.
 You are in courageous company.

-Richardson’s post is pasted below Here’s a link to it online if you prefer to read it there.
+Richardson’s post is pasted below.
+Here’s a link to it on her Substack page if you prefer to read it there.
 It’s long and it’s a page turner.
 I promise you that it’s worth your time and attention.
 Read it and then link to Longfellow’s poem.

 And enjoy the goosebumps.